jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

   * S Console Disassembly and Vision Testing for the dVRK

 * da Vinci User Manuals.
-These are extremely useful to understand how the real da Vinci should be setup and used:
+These are extremely useful to understand how the real da Vinci should be set up and used:

   * :download:`da Vinci Standard <https://dvrk.lcsr.jhu.edu/downloads/manuals/davinci-classic-user-manual.pdf>`
   * :download:`da Vinci Si <https://dvrk.lcsr.jhu.edu/downloads/manuals/davinci-si-user-manual.pdf>`